Pathoschild/smapi-mod-dump/source/Goodbye American English/README.md

 You can safely delete this file if you don't want to change any names.
 If you want to replace names but have deleted the file, simply create a new JSON file with the name "NameReplacer"

+In Version 1.4.1, the NameReplacer.json will generate once the mod is run.
+Just ignore the file if you don't want to use it.

 Input name replacements for objects are in the form "ObjectID":"O/Name/NameToReplaceWith" (first field is a capital O) e.g "272":"O/Eggplant/Aubergine".
 See https://stardewcommunitywiki.com/Modding:Object_data for object IDs

 Input name replacements for concession snacks are in the form "SnackID":"C/Name/NameToReplaceWith" (first field is a capital C) e.g "0":"C/Cotton Candy/Fairy Floss"